Cranjis-McB/HMS-Harmful-Brain-Activity-Classification/README.md

 ### 7. Global Normalization

-So far we have been normalizing images according to their mean and variance as shown below.
+So far we have been normalizing the spectrogram images according to their mean and variance as shown below.

 ```python
 # Normalization